aregsar/aregsarblog/blog/2020/laravel-tips/index.md

 @if($post_owned_by_current_user)
 ```

-Which means when we write feature tests we can just check the value of this variable returned from the action.
+This also means when we write feature tests we can just check the value of this variable returned from the action.

 > Note: if we have a collection of posts and have to do this check on each post, then we loop through the posts in the action and calculate the values for all the posts and return them as an additional variable for each post.